isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 Kidney damage from boric acid poisoning is a top concern for vets.
 The vet may opt to do hemodialysis and dialysis to help remove any boric acid from the kidneys. - Once they have recovered, make sure to keep them away from any borax. - Leaving it in the house will only tempt your dog and could lead to another poisoning event or death.

-The vet may also prescribe [medication for boric acid](http://npic.orst. edu/factsheets/archive/borictech. html) depending on how much borax was consumed by the dog.
+The vet may also prescribe [medication for boric acid](http://npic.orst.edu/factsheets/archive/borictech.html)depending on how much borax was consumed by the dog.

 ##  Conclusion